Bayesian Online Natural Gradient (BONG): Experiments

 \eat{ We use $\niter=10$ iterations per step for the iterative methods (i.e., \blr, \bbb).
 (In \cref{sec:iter} we show that \blr performance deteriorates significantly when using $\niter=1$, whereas \bbb is robust to this parameter.) }

-In \cref{fig:mnist-main-dlr} we compare the 4 main algorithms using DLR representation with $\rank=10$.
+In \cref{fig:mnist-main-dlr} we compare the 4 main algorithms using DLR family with rank $\rank=10$.
 We apply these to a CNN with two convolutional layers (each with 16 features and a (5,5) kernel), followed by two linear layers (one with 64 features and the final one with 10 features), for a total of 57,722 parameters.
-In \cref{fig:mnist-main-bong} we use the same model to compare \bong using different variational families.
-Shaded regions in these and all other plots indicate $\pm1$ SE, based on independent trials randomly varying in the prior mean $\vmu_0$, data ordering, and MC sampling.
+Shaded regions in these and all other plots indicate $\pm1$ SE, based on 5 independent trials randomly varying in the prior mean $\vmu_0$, data ordering, and MC sampling.
+From this figure (and additional results in \cref{sec:appx-expts}) we conclude \begin{itemize}[noitemsep,topsep=0pt,left=0pt] \item Linearization helps: \hesslin and \linef both outperform the MC variants.